lscblack/water_quality_model/README.md

 # Water Quality Analysis
-This is a project our group, Peer Learning Group 6 worked on which focuses on using an AI model with TensorFlow/Keras for analyzing water quality data and predicting water quality.
+This is a project our group, Peer Learning Group 6 worked on which focuses on using a model with TensorFlow/Keras for analyzing water quality data and predicting water quality.
 We predict the quality of water samples as either "Safe" or "Unsafe."
 Our model can generalize well on unseen data, thereby assisting in identifying potentially unsafe water samples.

 ## Group Structure and Task Allocation